 Acceptability and User Perceptions

 Acceptability and user perception questionnaires were completed by 44 prescribers.
-The respondents included trainee doctors (n = 23), Consultants (n = 11), specialist nursing staff (n = 9) and a prescribing pharmacist (n = 1).
+The respondents included trainee doctors (n = 23), Consultants (n = 11), specialist nurse prescribers (n = 9) and a prescribing pharmacist (n = 1).
 Participants had a median of 7 years of paediatric prescribing experience (range 0.17 – 26 years).

 Since the introduction of the DRC CDS software, the majority of prescribers (n = 34/44, 77.3%) reported having experienced a dose range checking alert.
-A significant minority of prescribers (n = 14/44, 31.8%) also reported that they had made a dosing error (involving a completed prescription) during the evaluation period.
+A significant minority of prescribers (n = 14/44, 31.8%) also reported that they had made a dosing error (involving a completed prescription) following implementation of the DRC-CDS software.
 However, all of these prescribers reported being unaware (n = 11/14 (78.6%)) or “not sure” (n = 3/14 (21.4%)) if they had overridden an overdosing alert whilst completing the prescription.

 Using Likert scale items, the majority of respondents indicated that the DRC-CDS software had prevented them from making overdosing errors (n = 32/44, 72.7%) and that the software had improved the quality of their prescribing (n = 28/44, 63.6%).
-Some Respondents provided reports that the software had prevented overdosing errors (see figure 2).
+Some respondents provided reports that the software had prevented overdosing errors (see figure 2).

 Respondents also provided reflections on factors that they thought they may have contributed to overdosing errors that occurred despite the introduction of the DRC CDS software.
 These included “alert fatigue”, failure to account for an infant’s corrected gestational age and alert messages that were “wordy” and difficult to interpret (see figure 2.).
-Prescibers also highlighted that the software was not effective when a patient’s weight had not been entered into the electronic patient record.
+Prescribers also highlighted that the software was not effective when a patient’s weight had not been entered into the electronic patient record.

 Adverse Events

 One survey respondent reported that less experienced prescribers had become more cautious about intentionally prescribing doses of medications that were above the recommended limits.
-They were concerned that this may have delayed the administration of some medications while the doses were checked with supervising consultants.
+They were concerned that this may have delayed the prescribing of some medications while the doses were checked with supervising consultants.
 Following the implementation of the DRC-CDS system the hospital pharmacy team also identified discrepancies that resulted in appropriate dosing alerts failing to be generated for three medications.
 None of these discrepancies were associated with overdosing incidents and were all reported to the suppliers for correction.

 Discussion